 A graduate student is expected to enroll for each regular academic session unless a formal Leave of Absence is granted.
 To be eligible for a Leave of Absence, students must be in good standing and have been enrolled for at least one quarter.
-Graduate students granted a Leave of Absence forfeit the use of University facilities and faculty time, and cannot take any examinations or receive academic credit for work done during the Leave period.
-Requests will be considered on a case-by-case basis and are not normally granted for more than one year.
+Graduate students granted a Leave of Absence forfeit the use of University facilities and faculty time.
+They cannot take examinations or receive academic credit for work done during the Leave period.
+Requests will be considered case-by-case and are not normally granted for more than one year.
 Students who must leave the academic program for more than three quarters normally should withdraw and apply for readmission at the time they expect to resume graduate study at UCR.
 Students who have not attained the academic objective for which they were admitted and who fail to enroll or secure a formal Leave of Absence lose graduate standing with the University.
-Students wishing to request a Leave of Absence must complete and submit a Leave of Absence from through the R'Grad app.
-The graduate advising staff member.
-LOAs will not be approved for financial reasons alone.
-The immigration status of foreign students might be affected by a Leave depending on circumstances and whether they are staying in the U.S. or returning to their own country.
-It is imperative that foreign students considering a Leave of Absence seek counseling at the International Education Center.
-For complete information (including examples of situations where a Leave of Absence is approved) please refer to the Resources for Current Graduate Students.
+Students wishing to request a Leave of Absence must complete and submit a Leave of Absence form through R'Grad.\LOAs will not be approved for financial reasons alone.
+The immigration status of international students might be affected by a Leave, depending on circumstances and whether they are staying in the U.S. or returning to their own country.
+International students considering a Leave of Absence must seek counseling through International Students and Scholars and the International Affairs Office.
+For complete information (including examples of situations where a Leave of Absence is approved), please refer to the Resources for Current Graduate Students.

-8. Normative and Maximum Time Limits for Degree
+1.9 Normative and Maximum Time Limits for Degree

 The normative time for a student to complete the M.S. degree under either Plan I or Plan II is six (6) quarters.
-The formal residence requirement of the MS degree is three quarters (one academic year).
+The formal residence requirement for the MS degree is three quarters (one academic year).

-The suggested time allotments for an M.S. student, entering the program with a Bachelors degree are given below:
+The suggested time allotments for an M.S. student entering the program with a bachelor's degree are given below:

-- Nine months, or 3 academic quarters for M.S. coursework; - Nine months, or 3 academic quarters to formulate research plan and complete dissertation.
+- Nine months, or 3 academic quarters for M.S. coursework; - Nine months, or 3 academic quarters to formulate a research plan and complete the dissertation.